Agriculture

 The root zone receives almost all water in the drip irrigation system.
 There is nearly no wetness in surface area; thus, this method needs 25% less water than surface irrigation.
 Also, drip irrigation is suitable for saline soil conditions.

-Status of Drip Irrigation in India
+What is the Status of Drip Irrigation in India?

 In the 1970s, drip irrigation technologies from developed nations like the US and Israel were introduced in India.
 4374.53 thousand hectares area was noted to be under drip irrigation in 2019.
 Maharashtra, Andhra Pradesh, Sikkim and Karnataka are the leading users of drip irrigation.